direktiv/vorteil.github.io/docs/guides/configure-provisioner/aws/index.md

 ## Provisioning an image

-Now that a provisioner file has been created, it can be passed in via the `--provisioner` flag when performing a provision operation:
+Now that a provisioner file has been created, it can be used in the provision command to direct our vorteil BUILDABLE.
+To provision with our new provisioner use the following command:

 ```
-vorteil images provision BUILDABLE --provisioner=./aws.provisioner --name myimage
+vorteil images provision BUILDABLE ./aws.provisioner --name myimage
 ```